shayja/go-template-api/README.md

 - Gin : https://gin-gonic.com/docs/
 - PostgreSQL : https://www.postgresql.org/docs/

-To start the project, open Terminal: go run ./cmd/main.go

-using docker compose:
-docker compose up --build

-To Shot down:
-docker-compose down --remove-orphans --volumes
+If running the app locally, ensure that PostgreSQL is installed on your machine.
+Alternatively, if you run the app using Docker Compose, everything will be automatically set up within the container.

 Database:

-1. Create a new Postgres DB, choose "shop" as database name, create a new user "appuser" and set a login password.
+1. Create a new PostgreSQL database named "shop".
+2. Add a new db user called "appuser" and assign a login password.
-2. Exceute the sql script from project path /scripts on "shop" database.
+3. Execute the SQL script located in the /scripts directory of the project on the "shop" database.
-3. Set your DB credentials in .env.local file and rename the file to '.env'.
+4. Update your database credentials in the .env.local file, then rename it to .env.
+Ensure the file is placed in the root folder.
-4. Add new .env file in project root with this content, change the password configuration value:
+5. Adjust the configuration values to match the details of your "appuser" and the database root admin user.

 # Database settings: